Action Network API and Webhooks -- Getting StartedVersion 2

 - More embed options have been added to embed endpoints, reflecting the full range of widget types available.

 - The modified_date on person records now updates any time a person takes an action, allowing for easier syncing of action history via oData queries.

 - Every endpoint has been updated to conform to the latest OSDI standard, 1.1.0, with some minor field name changes as well as functionality updates.

-The Action Network API is served in HAL+JSON format.
+The Action Network API and webhooks are served in HAL+JSON format.
 It generally conforms to the Open Supporter Data Interface (OSDI) specification version 1.0.2, which can be found at opensupporter.org.